Logo

 Muhammad Yunus has delivered numerous lectures around the world, and has appeared on popular television shows, including The Daily Show with Jon Stewart and The Oprah Winfrey Show in 2006, The Colbert Report in 2008, Real Time with Bill Maher in 2009 and The Simpsons in 2010.

-On Google+, Muhammad Yunus is one of the most followed people worldwide, with over two million followers.
+On Google+, Muhammad Yunus was one of the most followed people worldwide, with over two million followers until Google closed its operations in 2019.